 If the thermostat fan operation is selected as Continuous, then the indoor (supply) fan motor, which is remotely located in the fan coil, runs continuously.
-If the thermostat fan operation is selected as Automatic, then the indoor (supply) fan motor runs when there is a call for cooling, heating, or ventilation.
-When thermostat is satisfied, the indoor (supply) fan motor stops.
-If there is a fan fault or a shutdown condition in the fan coil, then the indoor (supply) fan will not run if there is a call for ventilation, cooling, or heating and the 38AXQ unit will act as if it is not receiving a cooling or heating demand.
+If the thermostat fan operation is selected as Automatic, then the indoor (supply) fan motor runs when there is a call for Ventilation, Cooling, or Heating.
+When thermostat is satisfied, then the indoor (supply) fan motor stops.
+If there is a fan fault or a shutdown condition in the fan coil, then the indoor (supply) fan will not run if there is a call for ventilation, cooling, or heating and the 38AXQ unit will act as if it is not receiving a thermostat demand.

-COOLING, UNIT WITHOUT ECONOMIZER
+COOLING, UNIT WITHOUT ECONOMIZER - TWO-STAGE UNITS